Causes of hearing loss in childhood

 • started otitis media

-In addition to diseases, external factors cause hearing loss - constant loud noise and passive smoking.
+In addition to diseases, hearing loss is caused by external factors - constant loud noise and passive smoking.

 Symptoms of hearing loss in children

-In the maternity hospital, doctors test hearingevery newborn.
-But then the child is brought up in a family, and parents should notice the first signs of hearing loss.
-Mom and dad should be wary if the baby aged from 1 to 9 months does not flinch at loud sounds, does not recognize familiar voices, does not pay attention to the noises made by toys.
-Remember: a child of 10-15 months should be able to repeat simple sounds, respond in your name, attract the voice of adults.
-Children from 3 to 14 years may experience temporary or permanent hearing loss.
-In this case, the child speaks worse than his peers, inadvertently answers questions.
-He does not always understand what he is told.
-If you notice that the child sits closer to the TV, doesn’t hear the conversation on the phone, several times a day asks: “What?”
-Or “Eh?” or audiologist.
-The loss of hearing in children leads to speech disorders, mental retardation and emotional development.
-However, in 80% of cases hearing loss is cured and corrected.
-The sooner parents notice a child’s problem, the more chances they have to help!
+In the maternity hospital, doctors check hearingreactions of every newborn.
+But then the child is raised in a family, and the first signs of hearing loss should be noticed by the parents.
+Mom and Dad should be wary if the baby aged 1 to 9 months does not flinch at loud sounds, does not recognize familiar voices, does not pay attention to the noises made by toys.
+Remember: a child of 10-15 months should be able to repeat simple sounds, respond to his name, attract the attention of adults with his voice.
+Children from 3 to 14 years old may experience temporary or permanent hearing loss.
+In this case, the child speaks worse than his peers, answers questions inappropriately.
+He does not always understand what is said to him.
+If you notice that the child sits closer to the TV, has difficulty hearing a conversation on the phone, asks several times a day: "What?" or "Huh?", and you know for sure that this is not due to inattention, immediately take him to an otolaryngologist or audiologist.
+Hearing loss in children leads to speech disorders, mental and emotional development delays.
+However, in 80% of cases, hearing loss is curable and correctable.
+The sooner parents notice the child's problem, the greater the chances of helping him!
 Read also:

 Comments